KristianBPedersen/MasterThesis/README.md

 # MasterThesis
-Contains the code for my master thesis.
+This repository contains the code for my master thesis.